Skip to main content

 Breakout Session — Communicating Community Benefits of Utility-Scale Renewables

-This panel will explore the ways in which organizations and communications professionals are finding success in developing acceptance of utility-scale projects by effectively communicating the benefits of joint development agreements and utility aid payments.
-We will also explore the nuanced efforts required to build trust between developers and/or advocates and the communities that are resistant to clean energy development.
+Building public trust is a key part of renewable energy development.
+This panel will explore the ways in which organizations and communications professionals are finding success in developing acceptance of utility-scale projects by effectively communicating the benefits of joint development agreements, community benefit agreements, and utility aid payments.
+These efforts require a nuanced approach to build trust between developers, advocates, and the communities that host renewable energy projects.

 2/5/26, 11:15 AM — 2/5/26, 12:00 PM